edlink/docs/guides/v1.0/authentication.md

 ## Refreshing the Bearer Token

 Bearer tokens expire after 3600 seconds (1 hour), as defined by the `expires_in` field returned during Step 5.
-After the one hour period has expired, any requests made using the token will result in a `401 Unauthorized` error.
+After the one-hour period has expired, any requests made using the token will result in a `401 Unauthorized` error.
 You may wish to refresh a user's bearer token to continue making requests on their behalf.

 To refresh a bearer token, you must save the `refresh_token` that was granted to you in Step 5.
 This token must be stored securely, as compromised refresh tokens can result in a breach of user data.
 Making another request to the OAuth endpoint from Step 5 (with some slightly different parameters) will grant you a new token.